chrishobcroft/genesis-distribution/README.md

 - Allocations to Addresses proposed by participants in the Straightedge Launch Community

   - _The amounts allocated to these addresses has not yet been finalised_

+  - All members of the Straightedge Launch Community can propose addresses and allocations.

   - **_Technically, this will only be finalised when the chain launches...!_**